vossiman/whereismymoney/README.md

 # How to set up
 1. Put your bankstatements into the /import folder (& delete the sample file if you dont want it imported)
-2. open the statements.db, Accounts table needs to be filled.
+2. rename /db/statements_example.db to /db/statements_live.db, Accounts table needs to be filled.

    **IMPORTANT:** import script iterates through /import folder and looks for the IBAN in the file name